Data Processing Addendum

 5.4.
-Dataiku will limit access to US Personal Data to personnel who have a business need to have access to such US Personal Data, and will ensure that such personnel are subject to obligations at least as protective of the US Personal Data as the Terms of Service and this DPA.
+Dataiku will limit access to US Personal Data to personnel who have a business need to have access to such US Personal Data, and will ensure that such personnel are subject to obligations at least as protective of the US Personal Data as the Dataiku Cloud Terms and this DPA.

 5.5.
 Dataiku will provide Customer with information to enable Customer to conduct and document any data protection assessments required under US Data Protection Laws.
 In addition, Dataiku will notify Customer promptly if Dataiku determines that it can no longer meet its obligations under US Data Protection Laws.